Borrowed Bites

 Heavy cream: Makes the biscuits moist and soft.

-Raw and baked biscuits on cookie sheet
+Final baked biscuit on cookie sheet with parchment paper.

-Can I make Cream Biscuits ahead?
+Can I make these ahead?

 Can I freeze Cream Biscuits?